pradeepcep/qwaver/README.md

 * Easy:  Give this project a ⭐️!
 * Easy:  Kick the tires.  [qwaver.io](http://qwaver.io) has the latest version running.
-* Easy:  Edit this file and make a PR to add any feature requests.
+* Easy:  Fork the repo, edit this file (README.md) and make a PR to add any feature requests.
 * Easy:  If you're in the code and see where something could be improved, but can't make the improvement right then, add  `# TODO` comment with a helpful description of what needs to be done and submit a PR.

 ### Feature requests

+* add something!

 #### Big, important things: